arjunsingh88/drug-price-prediction/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models
-    │   │   ├── predict_model.py
+    │   │   ├── predict_model.py <- Future script to integrate with web form to recieve user input and predict the price of drug
-    │   │   └── train_model.py
+    │   │   └── train_model.py  <- Scripts to train models and then use trained models to make predictions
     │
     ├── setup.py           <- Script to setup the entire list of library as a package │